SiddharthParatkar/TartanHacks/README.md

 The main issue we ran into is how to effectively determine how many people are in a room.
 Of course, cameras or other sensors could work; however, it would be expensive.
 We decided to use a new approach that takes use of the fact that most CMU students have a device on them, that is constantly beaming packets to CMU-SECURE.
 We used a program called Kismet that puts the wifi card of a Raspberry Pi into monitor mode.
 This allows the Pi to scan packets sent by nearby devices and determine how many unique devices are in the room.
 We set up a few of these 'nodes,' which all talk to a central server on Microsoft Azure.
 Running in Flask, the webserver combines data from all the different nodes and displays on a map which study spaces are more/less crowded.

 ## Challenges we ran into
 We mainly ran into challenges with working with SVG, which allow us to turn pixelated images of CMU maps into vectors such that we can manipulate them.
+Other issues included random failures of our Pi modules and the inability to change the colors of the locations on the maps.

 ## What's next for StudySmart
 The next step that we wanted to take is to make the app more customized.
 We know that not all students like to study in the obvious locations, so we wanted to allow users to input in their own most used locations, even if they weren't the ones that we were inputting in this base model.
 That way, you don't have to look at any locations other than the ones you already know and love.
 We would also like to do more with the data that we collect, by predicting the popularity of different study spaces at CMU on specific days of the week, and at specific times.

+## Success at TartanHacks 2020
+This project won the Best Beginner Hack at TartanHacks 2020 and made the final round of 6 out of 51 total projects.
+This project took a total of 48 man-hours (split between 4 members).